joshc89/Initialise/ReadMe.md

 	}

 This greatly simplifies programmatic UI creation allowing for cleaner code that is easier to write and reason about.

-## Features

-[Parameter Objects] are given for the following classes.

-* UILabel

-If there are classes or parameters not covered please submit a pull request.

 ## Credits